Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

 \subsection{Rainbow with Resetting Adam}

-In the first part, our desire is to compare the behavior of Rainbow with and without resetting in conjunction with its default optimizer, namely Adam.
-Here we present our experiments on a select set of Atari games.
-Note that we will present comprehensive results on the full set of 55 Atari games later on, and that at this point our goal is to keep the number of games small so performing ablation studies remains manageable.
-We also ran these experiments on a single seed, but later on we report a comprehensive set of experiments where we used 10 different seeds.
+Here our desire is to investigate the effect of resetting the optimizer on the behavior of the Rainbow agent with its default Adam optimizer.
+For all of our ablation studies, including this experiment, we worked with the following 12 games: \textit{Amidar}, \textit{Asterix}, \textit{BeamRider}, \textit{Breakout}, \textit{CrazyClimber}, \textit{DemonAttack}, \textit{Gopher}, \textit{Hero}, \textit{Kangaroo}, \textit{Phoenix} , \textit{Seaquest}, and \textit{Zaxxon}.
+Note that we will present comprehensive results on the full set of 55 Atari games later.
+Limiting our experiments to these 12 games allowed us to run multiple seeds per agent-environment pair, and therefore, obtain statistically significant results.

-For this experiment, as well as the next ablation studies, we randomly chose 12 Atari games: `Amidar', `Asterix', `BeamRider', `CrazyClimber', `DemonAttack', `Gopher', `Phoenix', `Zaxxon',`Breakout', `Hero', `Seaquest', and `Kangaroo'.
-A key hyper-parameter in the implementation of Rainbow is the number of gradient updates per iteration ($K$) whose default value is 8000 in most deep RL papers~\citep{mnih2015human, van2016deep, rainbow}.
-We are interested to see the impact of this hyper-parameter on the performance of Rainbow with and without reset.
-We now present our results for $K=8000$ in Figure~\ref{fig:1}.
+From Algorithm~\ref{alg:inexact}, note that a key hyper-parameter in the implementation of DQN (and by extension Rainbow) is the number of gradient updates ($K$) per iteration whose default value is 8000 in most deep RL papers~\citep{mnih2015human, van2016deep, rainbow}.
+We are interested to see the impact of this hyper-parameter on the performance of Rainbow with and without resetting.
+We first present the results for $K=8000$ in Figure~\ref{fig:1}.
+We can see that with $K=8000$ resetting the optimizer often results in improved performance.

-From this figure, we can see that with $K=8000$ resetting the optimizer is usually competitive with, and sometimes better than, not resetting it.
-But we are interested in understanding the impact of changing $K$, and in particular when we decrease this value.
-Smaller $K$ values provide an even rougher approximation of solving the optimization problem the agent is faced with at each iteration.
-We hypothesize that because the contamination effect described before is now eliminated with resetting, the agent does not need to unlearn the internal parameters, and so smaller values of $K$ will perform better.

-Before presenting this result, notice that regardless of the value of $K$ we perform the same number of gradient updates to the optimization (online) network across training.
-Stated differently, a smaller value of $K$ will correspond to a larger value $T$ in Algorithm~\ref{alg:inexact} because for the sake of a fair comparison we always keep the multiplication of $K\times T$ fixed for all $K$ values in Rainbow with or without resetting.
-We now repeat the above experiment with $K=1000$ and present the result in Figure~\ref{fig:2}.
+We now change the value of $K$ to understand the impact of changing $K$ on this comparison.
+Lowering $K$ provides a smaller budget to the optimizer for solving each iteration.
+Notice that regardless of the value of $K$ we performed the same number of overall gradient updates to the optimization (online) network across the entire training.
+Stated differently, a smaller value of $K$ will correspond to a larger value $T$ in Algorithm~\ref{alg:inexact} because for the sake of a fair comparison we always keep the multiplication of $K\times T$ fixed across all values of $K$ in Rainbow with or without resetting.